Table of Contents

 RoadRunner vs php-fpm

-RoadRunner and PHP-FPM (FastCGI Process Manager) are both solutions designed to enhance the performance of PHP applications, but they have different architectures and features.
+PHP-FPM (FastCGI Process Manager) and RoadRunner are two different solutions, each designed to improve the performance of PHP applications.
+They, however, vary in their architectures and features.

 Here are some key distinctions between RR and PHP-FPM